ng-bootstrap/ng-bootstrap/README.md

 ```js
 import {NgbModule} from '@ng-bootstrap/ng-bootstrap';
 ```
 The only remaining part is to list the imported module in your application module.
-You should end up with the code similar to:
+The exact method will be slightly different for the root (top-level) module for which you should end up with the code similar to (notice `NgbModule.forRoot()`):
 ```js
 import {NgbModule} from '@ng-bootstrap/ng-bootstrap';